froukje/ai4foodsecurity/JupyterInstructions.md

 ## Advanced: Setup kernel

 Create the Docker image from `Dockerfile-mistral` analogous to the directions given in DockerInstructions.md.
+The only difference is the base image (ubuntu 16.04) and Python version 3.7 that are compatible with the OS on the older nodes.
+Here, we directly install the packages in the conda base environment.

 ```
 # on your laptop